 - Team Stage: The final stage is comprised of roles, activities, and patterns which the team develops to deliver across the value stream.

-Every domain of respective work is termed as ‘theme’.
+Every domain of the respective work is termed as ‘theme’.
 The theme is a route way to the ‘Organizational and Structural epics’ throughout the project cycle.
 ‘Organizational epics’ are consumer-specific, such as creating new software.
-While, ‘Structural epics’ are company-specific, such as reducing inventory waste and consequent costs incurred due to the same.
+While ‘Structural epics’ are company-specific, such as reducing inventory waste and consequent costs incurred due to the same.
 These epics form the basis of the ‘Portfolio’ stage.

 The project team and technical leaders transform these epics from the portfolio into a specific Agile pattern and Agile Release Train (ART).
 Thus, several teams can work on the same agile pattern within the same ART, making the larger organizations easier to scale Agile through Safe.